Skip to main

 – seizures

-Some people have a genetic risk factor (homozygous apolipoprotein E gene carriers) that may cause an increased risk for ARIA.
-Talk to your healthcare provider about testing to see if you have this risk factor.
+• Some people have a gene called ApoE4 that may increase the risk of ARIA.
+Talk to your healthcare provider about testing to see if you have this gene

 Call your healthcare provider or go to the nearest hospital emergency room right away if you have any of the symptoms listed above.

-• Infusion-related reactions.
-Infusion-related reactions are a common side effect which can be serious.
-Tell your healthcare provider right away if you get these symptoms during an infusion of LEQEMBI:
+• Tell your healthcare provider right away if you notice any of these symptoms during

 – fever

-– flu-like symptoms (chills, body aches, feeling shaky and joint pain)
+– flu-like symptoms (chills, body aches, feeling shaky, joint pain)

 – dizziness or lightheadedness

-– changes in your heart rate or feeling like your chest is pounding
+– fast or slow heart rate, or feeling like your chest is pounding

 – difficulty breathing or shortness of breath

-If you have an infusion-related reaction, your healthcare provider may give you medicines before your LEQEMBI infusions to decrease your chance of having an infusion-related reaction.
-These medicines may include antihistamines, anti-inflammatory medicines, or steroids.
+• If you have an infusion-related reaction, your healthcare provider may give you medicines before your next infusion to lower the chance of having a reaction

-The most common side effects of LEQEMBI include:
+The most common side effects of LEQEMBI include infusion-related reactions, ARIA, and headaches.

-Please read the Prescribing Information including Boxed WARNING, and Medication Guide for LEQEMBI.
+Please read the full Prescribing Information including Boxed WARNING, and Medication Guide for LEQEMBI.

 The health information contained herein is provided for educational purposes only and is not intended to replace discussions with a healthcare provider.
 All decisions regarding patient care must be made with a healthcare provider, considering the unique characteristics of the patient.